Skip to main content

 (5) Letter of acceptance from the residential facility.

-(C) A parent, guardian, or court shall not place any child in another state or territory without the prior approval of the Ohio ICPC office and the receiving state ICPC office as evidenced by the signed JFS 1661 indicating placement may be made.
+(C) A parent, guardian, or court is not to place any child in another state or territory without the prior approval of the Ohio ICPC office and the receiving state ICPC office as evidenced by the signed JFS 1661 indicating placement may be made.

-(D) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 indicating that the placement may be made, the parent, legal guardian or Ohio court shall:
+(D) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 indicating that the placement may be made, the parent, legal guardian or Ohio court is responsible for:

-(1) Make arrangements for the child to travel to the receiving state.
+(1) Making arrangements for the child to travel to the receiving state.

-(2) Submit the JFS 01662 "Interstate Compact Report on Child's Placement Status (ICPC 100B)" to the Ohio ICPC office within ten business days of the child's placement or within ten business days of determining the placement will not be made.
-If the JFS 01662 is not submitted within the six month timeframe, the placement for approval will expire.
+(2) Submitting the JFS 01662 "Interstate Compact Report on Child's Placement Status (ICPC 100B)" to the Ohio ICPC office within ten business days of the child's placement or within ten business days of determining the placement will not be made.
+If the JFS 01662 is not submitted within the thirty day timeframe, the placement for approval will expire.

-(3) Maintain financial responsibility for the care, medical care and education and retain jurisdiction of the child throughout the duration of placement until one of the following occurs:
+(3) Maintaining financial responsibility for the care, medical care and education and retaining jurisdiction of the child throughout the duration of placement until one of the following occurs:

 (a) The child reaches the age of majority.